-The output compare 2 event causes the counter to be initialized to FFFCh (see Figure 43: Pulse width modulation mode timing example with 2 output compare functions on page 85)
+The Output Compare 2 event causes the counter to be initialized to FFFCh (see Figure 48).

-- Note: 1 After a write instruction to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - 2 The OCF1 and OCF2 bits cannot be set by hardware in PWM mode therefore the output compare interrupt is inhibited. - 3 The ICF1 bit is set by hardware when the counter reaches the OC2R value and can produce a timer interrupt if the ICIE bit is set and the I bit is cleared. - 4 In PWM mode the ICAP1 pin cannot be used to perform input capture because it is disconnected to the timer.
-The ICAP2 pin can be used to perform input capture (ICF2 can be set and IC2R can be loaded) but the user must take care that the counter is reset each period and ICF1 can also generates interrupt if ICIE is set. - 5 When the pulse width modulation (PWM) and one pulse mode (OPM) bits are both set, the PWM mode is the only active one.
+- 1 After a write instruction to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - 2 The OCF1 and OCF2 bits cannot be set by hardware in PWM mode therefore the Output Compare interrupt is inhibited. - 3 The ICF1 bit is set by hardware when the counter reaches the OC2R value and can produce a timer interrupt if the ICIE bit is set and the I bit is cleared. - 4 In PWM mode the ICAP1 pin can not be used to perform input capture because it is disconnected to the timer.
+The ICAP2 pin can be used to perform input capture (ICF2 can be set and IC2R can be loaded) but the user must take care that the counter is reset each period and ICF1 can also generates interrupt if ICIE is set. - When the Pulse Width Modulation (PWM) and One Pulse Mode (OPM) bits are both set, the PWM mode is the only active one.